 Category of Information

 1 Brand Name

 2 The Active Ingredient(s)

 3 Legal Category of Product

 4 Company Name

-5 Company contact details
+5 Company Contact Details

-6 The strapline "Use Medicines Responsibly" (There is an exemption from this requirement

-for AVM-GSL products, although use is encouraged.)
+6 The strapline "prescription decisions are for the person issuing the prescription alone" (this is not required for products classified as NFA-VPS or AVM-GSL).
+The strapline "Use Medicines Responsibly" can still be retained but is optional.
+The strapline 'authorised in UK (GB) only' in adverts where a UK (GB) authorised product is advertised in a UK wide publication.
+The strapline 'authorised in UK (NI) only' in adverts where a UK (NI) authorised product is advertised in a UK wide publication.
+The strapline 'this promotion is only intended for farmers in England, Scotland and Wales' in promotions where a product that is being marketed to professional keepers of animals in a UK-wide publication is a product which cannot be promoted in Northern Ireland (NI).9

 7 An indication that further information is available from the SPC or datasheet or pack leaflet

-8 A clear instruction that advice should be sought from prescriber if product is POM-V or POM-

-VPS when promoting to persons other than the prescriber
+8 A clear instruction that advice should be sought from prescriber if product is POM-V or POM-VPS when promoting to persons other than the prescriber